sravanroy/sravanroy.github.io/_posts/2019-02-17-Predicting_Digits.md

 mathjax: "true"
 ---

-## *Basic prediction of digits using Pandas and TensorFlow !*
+## *Simple prediction of digits using Pandas and TensorFlow !*
 ----
 * A basic model to predict the handwritten images in MNIST database
-+ Python TensorFlow API is implemented to achieve this purpose
++ TensorFlow API is implemented to achieve this purpose

 The required packages are imported into the notebook as shown-